 At the education and professional development non-profit Facing History and Ourselves, we’ve spent more than 40 years helping teachers and students use their study of history and literature to nurture deeper reflection, engagement, and agency in our world today.
 In that time, we’ve developed some promising practices that can help educators wondering how best to navigate this inspiring, challenging moment of youth activism.

 1. Foster civil discourse and reflection

-There’s no question that young people across the country are engaged with the Parkland shooting and its aftermath.
-At Facing History and Ourselves, we have been hearing from teachers around the country.
-They’ve voiced their admiration for the Parkland survivors and other young people who are speaking out to demand safer schools.
-Many are closely following students’ attempts to organize protests and build a movement for change.
-They are also trying to make space for students who do not support more firearm restrictions.
+There’s no question that young people across the country engaged with the Parkland shooting and its aftermath.
+At Facing History and Ourselves, we heard from teachers around the country.
+They voiced their admiration for the Parkland survivors and other young people who spoke out to demand safer schools.
+Many closely followed students’ attempts to organize protests and build a movement for change.
+They also tried to make space for students who do not support more firearm restrictions.

 A reflective classroom community is in many ways a microcosm of democracy.
 It’s a place where explicit rules and implicit norms protect everyone’s right to speak; where different perspectives can be heard and valued; and where members take responsibility for themselves, each other, and the group as a whole.

 One step in creating a reflective classroom is to establish—or revisit—classroom norms.